This post may contain affiliate links. This blog generates income via ads.

-This recipe was originally published on October 19, 2018 and was updated on September 9, 2020.
 These soft pumpkin cookies are full of fall flavors!
-Pumpkin puree, warming spices, and the sweetness of homemade maple glaze make for a delicious autumn dessert.
+Pumpkin puree, warm spices, and the sweetness of homemade maple glaze make for a delicious autumn dessert.
+You'll want to add this cookie recipe to your must-make list ASAP!

 They start with a dough made using pumpkin puree that’s scented with classic pumpkin spice flavors – cinnamon, ginger, nutmeg, allspice, and cloves.
 Then the cookies are topped with a sweet maple glaze that comes together in no time.
 Absolutely fantastic for fall!